 Common problem areas include:

-Toilet.
+- Toilet.
 Many kittens have sadly drowned by jumping into the toilet.
-Make sure the toilet seat is kept down at all times.
+Keep the toilet seat down at all times.

 Decide where you would like your kitten to sleep and stick to it.
 If you are okay with your kitten sleeping on the beds then, by all means, do so, but don’t start something you do not plan to continue.